-If you want to be admitted into the Upper Division's first course, JOUR 361 – Introductory Reporting and Writing, in the fall semester you must submit your application by March 1.
-Applications WILL NOT be accepted after the established deadline.
+If you want to be admitted into the Upper Division's first course, JOUR 361 – Introductory Reporting and Writing, you must submit your application by the set deadline.

 If you have questions about this major or your sequence progression, please contact your assigned academic advisor.